AryaChirag/Tiller-by-Sumup/README.md

 ![Dashboard](Media/Dashboard.png)

-Click [here](https://public.tableau.com/app/profile/usama.zafar.qureshi/viz/Tiller/Dashboard1) for an interactive tableau dashboard.
+Click [here](https://public.tableau.com/app/profile/chirag.arya4385/viz/TillerbySumUp/Dashboard1) for an interactive Tableau dashboard.

 ## Data Processing and Cleaning
 Data is processed and cleaned with the help of Python libraries by observing: